 Extra soft brioche with crunchy caramelized brown sugar

-This super soft brioche is covered with caramelized brown sugar that created a thin crispy layer.
-Delicate and tasty perfect for delicious breakfast or brunch with a cup of coffee, butter and marmalade.
+This super soft brioche is covered with caramelized brown sugar that creates a thin crispy layer over its surface.
+Delicate and delicious.
+Perfect for delicious breakfast or brunch with a cup of coffee, butter and marmalade.

 - 500 g strong bread flour